ominibyte/Zipper/README.md

 This module allows you to unzip files within titanium.
 Zip support will be added soon.

-Built to be the Android port of the iPhone module - https://github.com/mpociot/titanium-mobile-zip-module which was built by Marcel Pociot. with same callback and properties.
+Built to be the Android port of the iPhone module - https://github.com/mpociot/titanium-mobile-zip-module which was built by Marcel Pociot with same callback and properties.
 However, I Added a new property - async which allows for asynchronous operations (if set to true).
 This allows for same set of codes when working on both platforms.

+NOTE: This module supports zipping which the iPhone version by Marcel Pociot doesn’t yet support.
+By this, another library may be used together with this for zipping on iPhone

 ## Install